kaerus-component/arango/README.md

   * [user](http://www.arangodb.org/manuals/current/HttpUser.html)

-The API methods return a [promise](https://github.com/kaerus-component/uP) but you may also pass a callback function as last argument which then gets called with the result.
+The API methods return a [promise](https://github.com/kaerus-component/uP).
+If you like nodejs callbacks you can use the callback utility provided by the micropromise framework.

 Example using a promise:
 ```javascript